In such an uncertain world, when are people going to feel comfortable enough to make travel plans again? Can they do so with any confidence? Can we?

 In short, we will do the worrying, so you can relax and enjoy that delicious feeling of travel-anticipation (is there a German word for this?) once again.
 Talk to us today about exact details as to how it might work with your holiday.

 * Campbell Irvine, our travel insurance partner, told us that it was possible to insure against the risk of contracting COVID-19 while in-country, as this is viewed as minimal risk.
 Anything COVID-19 related before departure was impossible.
 Campbell Irvine anticipates the insurance market will provide a solution in time as the post-COVID-19 travel environment becomes more apparent.
-Still, for now, we hope the ETG Guarantee gives some peace of mind to those wanting to book a holiday.
+Still, for now, we hope the ETG Promise gives some peace of mind to those wanting to book a holiday.